NidhishV/bank-loan-analysis-sql-tableau/README.md

 The **Bank Loan Report** is a comprehensive analytical dashboard built to monitor and assess a bank's lending activities and portfolio performance.
 It provides insights into loan applications, disbursements, repayments, and borrower financial health through **KPIs, trend analysis, and interactive visualizations**.

-This project was implemented in **Power BI** (primary tool), with SQL scripts for data analysis and connection handling.
+This project was implemented in **Tableau** (primary tool), with SQL scripts for data analysis and python for connection handling.

 ---